-The cpuset facility is primarily a workload manager tool permitting a system administrator to restrict the number of processor and memory resources that a process or set of processes may use.
+The cpuset facility is a workload manager tool that permits a system administrator to restrict the number of processor and memory resources that a process or set of processes may use.
 A cpuset defines a list of CPUs and memory nodes.
-A process contained in a cpuset may only execute on the CPUs in that cpuset and may only allocate memory on the memory nodes in that cpuset.
-Essentially, cpusets provide you with a CPU and memory containers or "soft partitions" within which you can run sets of related tasks.
-Using cpusets on an SGI Altix UV system improves cache locality and memory access times and can substantially improve an application's performance and runtime repeatability.
-Restraining all other jobs from using any of the CPUs or memory resources assigned to a critical job minimizes interference from other jobs on the system.
-For example, Message Passing Interface (MPI) jobs frequently consist of a number of threads that communicate using message passing interfaces.
-All threads need to be executing at the same time.
-If a single thread loses a CPU, all threads stop making forward progress and spin at a barrier.
+A process contained in a cpuset can execute only on the CPUs in that cpuset and can only allocate memory on the memory nodes in that cpuset.
+Essentially, cpusets provide you with a CPU and memory containers or soft partitions within which you can run sets of related tasks.
+Using cpusets on an SGI UV system improves cache locality and memory access times and can substantially improve an application's performance and runtime repeatability.